 Muslim law does not prescribe any specific way of creating a Wakf.
 If the essential elements as described above are fulfilled, a Wakf is created.
 Though it can be said that a Wakf is usually created in the following ways –

-1. By an act of a living person (inter vivos) – when a person declares his dedication of his property for Wakf.
-This can also be done while the person is on death bed (marj ul maut), in which case, he cannot dedicate more than 1/3 of his property for Wakf.
+1. By an act of a living person (inter vivos) – when a person declares the dedication of his property for Wakf.
+This can also be done while the person is on death bed (marj-ul-maut), in which case, he cannot dedicate more than 1/3 of his property for Wakf.

 2. By will – when a person leaves a will in which he dedicates his property after his death.
 Earlier it was thought that Shia cannot create Wakf by will but now it has been approved.